Laucs-sudo/banlist/README.md

+# Roblox Banlist

-This is a Banlist for Roblox
+This is a Banlist for Roblox.

+(DM **.laucs** on Discord about anything if there is a skid on Roblox)